bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 Platform Deployment
 ================================

-This section provides the information on Stream Juggler Platform deployment.
+In this section you will find the information on how to start working with the Stream Juggler Platform.
+We offer two options here:

+1) to deploy the platform on a cluster, or
+2) to run the pre-built |VirtualBox (TM)| image with the :ref:`fping-example-task` solution implemented on the SJ-Platform base.

-Below, two ways of deployment are described.
-Please, read the requirements for each of them and decide what option is more suitable for your aims.
+Please, read the requirements for each option and decide which is more suitable for your aims.

 SJ-Platform Deployment on Cluster
 ---------------------------------